michaelfangtw/myfirstlangchain/README.md

 Myfirstlangchain
 -----
-This is a python Sample to use langchain<br>
+This is a python Sample to use langchain
 ```
 app.py
 ```